 Looking for affordable fixed-fee commercial lease solicitors in London?
 Give us a call at 0203 959 7755 (Mon - Fri - 09:30 - 17:30) to schedule a consultation today.

-If your business premises lease is nearing its end, a commercial lease extension can secure your tenancy and provide long-term stability.
-Extending your lease allows you to continue operating from the same location, negotiate favourable terms, and protect your business investment.
+If your business lease is coming to an end, you, as a tenant, may be entitled to a commercial lease extension, unless the lease has been contracted out.
+Extending your lease allows you to continue operating from the same location, negotiate favourable terms, and safeguard your investment.

 At Moeen & Co.
-Solicitors, our experienced commercial lease solicitors in London guide you through every step of the lease extension process.
-From reviewing your current lease and serving statutory notices to negotiating rent, lease duration, and break clauses, we ensure your rights are fully protected while achieving the best outcome for your business.
+Solicitors, our expert commercial lease extension solicitors in London guide you through every stage of the process.
+From reviewing your existing lease and serving statutory notices to negotiating rent, lease duration, and break clauses, we protect your rights while achieving the most favourable outcome for your business.

-Whether your lease is protected under the Landlord and Tenant Act 1954 or contracted out, our team provides tailored advice and professional representation to make the process smooth, cost-effective, and legally compliant.
+Whether your lease falls under the Landlord and Tenant Act 1954 or is contracted out, we provide tailored advice and professional representation to make the lease extension process smooth, cost-effective, and fully compliant with UK law.

 For fast, reliable, and affordable help with your commercial lease extension, contact Moeen & Co.
 Solicitors at 0203 959 7755 or use our online contact form.